jimjimvalkema/scrollZkWormholes/docs/notes.md

 ## Why on scroll / Commitment tree
-Scroll is a zkrollup that uses a sparse binairy merkle tree with the poseidon hash function.
+Scroll is a zkrollup that uses a sparse binary merkle tree with the poseidon hash function.
 Which is much faster to prove in zk circuit than ethereum MPT state tree which uses keccak.
-This allows me to use the storage tree as a commitment tree directly instead of building a poseidon merkle tree inside the contract *(which cost a lott of gass)*.
+This allows me to use the storage tree as a commitment tree directly instead of building a poseidon merkle tree inside the contract *(which cost a lott of gas)*.